top of page

 My Work

-But long before Memoryscapes it was Falling, Africa, Illustrated Maps, and others including Blood Trail, a series of large found object installation pieces (you can see these various styles and series at the portfolio pulldown tab).
+I've always worked in series of connected paintings - Falling, Africa, Illustrated Maps, and others including Blood Trail, a series of large found object installation pieces (you can see these various styles and series at the portfolio pulldown tab).
 I've always liked challenging myself with changes in style and content but he common thread that runs through all my work is memory.
 Memory of place, and imagination.

-In my newest series, The Consequence of Color, I'm exploring each individual painting as it exists unto itself, apart from representing anything at all, but becoming an actual thing - like a stone or a tree or an animal or a person.
+In The Consequence of Color, I'm exploring each individual painting as it exists unto itself, apart from representing anything at all, but becoming an actual thing - like a stone or a tree or an animal or a person.
 You can call it "a painting" as you would call a tree a tree, but each one is different in shape and size and color and each one means something different to each different person.
 We see what our minds tell us to see.
 And when the light strikes a painting (or a tree, etc.) then again it changes everything - the consequence of light and color.

 So many artists have influenced my work and sensibility, but probably none more than the ancient Japanese landscape artists.
 At the age of five I was taught to paint and draw by a Japanese artist and I knew even then I would also become an artist or better said, I think I realized I was born an artist.
 I lived in Japan from the age of five to seven and those memories of that little coastal fishing village have stayed with me and formed my way of seeing the world.
 There was so much color for me to see - the green lush mountains (see my piece in the series The Consequence of Color titled Monkey Mountain), the reds of the boiling hot springs, the blues and yellows of the mythical statues.
 My series titled Falling came from a memory of a falling mourning dove I saw in those dark woods behind our house in Japan.
 So, other than Japan, throughout my life I've lived and traveled in many places in the world like Southeast Asia, a couple of years in Germany and two more in the South of Spain, a couple more living in West Africa (see Africa series), and then drifting and working my way through the American South and the islands of the South Pacific and Caribbean.
-I believe that experience of traveling and living in different countries and cultures, more than anything, has formed my sense of the world in general and landscape specifically.
+I believe that experience of traveling and living in different countries and cultures, more than anything, has formed my sense of the world in general and landscape specifically - and my love of islands.
 And I'm sure traveling and living abroad led to my love of maps and my years as a map illustrator (see my Illustrated Maps portfolio).

 A Little Island